 Sanger Seminar: Comprehensive genomic surveillance of SARS-CoV-2 in the UK

 Human Cell Atlas COVID-19 research

-Through our collaborations within the Human Cell Atlas initiative, a number of our research teams are exploring how the SARS-CoV-2 virus interacts with the cells in the body to gain access and cause symptoms.
+As part of our work in the Human Cell Atlas initiative, our research teams explore how the SARS-CoV-2 virus enters people’s cells and cause symptoms.